import-js/eslint-plugin-import/README.md

 Current support:

-* Ensures relative imports point to a file that exists. ([`valid-relative-path`](#valid-relative-path))
+* Ensure imports point to a file/module that exists. ([`exists`](#exists))
+* Ensure named imports correspond to a named export in the remote file. ([`named`](#named))
+* Ensure a default export is present, given a default import. ([`default`](#default))

 Planned:

-* Validate that named imports match named exports.
-* Validate that `*` imports exist as named exports in remote file, where dereferenced.
+* Validate that namespace (`*`) imports exist as named exports in remote file, when dereferenced.
-* Validate that a default export exists, when imported.
+* Currently, will spuriously report on named imports that are the result of re-exporting from a third file (`export * from "./baz"`).

 ## Rules

+### `exists`

+Ensures an imported module exists, as defined by standard Node `require.resolve` behavior.

+### `named`

+Verifies that all named imports are part of the set of named exports in the referenced module.

+Note that if there are _no_ named exports, nor a default export, this rule will not report a mismatch, to allow Babel-style `import` of CommonJS modules.

+Provide the `es6-only` option in your rule config if you would like to enforce this on all imports.

-### `valid-relative-path`
+### `default`

-Ensures an imported file with a relative path exists at that path.
-Default search extensions are `[".js", ".coffee", ".es6"]`.
-Provide an alternative array if you want more or fewer.
-Also, note that you'll need to provide `""` as an extension if you reference your imports with the full extension inline (i.e. `import foo from './bar.js'`).
+If a default import is requested, this rule will report if there is no default export in the imported module.

+Note that if there are _no_ named exports, nor a default export, this rule will not report a mismatch, to allow Babel-style `import` of CommonJS modules.

+Provide the `es6-only` option in your rule config if you would like to enforce this on all imports.